-HPMGT 152 RESTAURANT PLANNING 3 hours
+HPMGT 152 RESTAURANT PLANNING 3 Units

-Using a restaurant as a vehicle for attaining personal and professional goals.
-Conceiving, designing, staffing, equipping, stocking, marketing and opening the restaurant.
-Developing systems, policies and procedures for daily operations as well as relationships with professional service providers, vendors, lenders and regulatory agencies.
+Using a restaurant as a vehicle for attaining personal and professional goals students create a plan to conceive, design, staff, equip, stock, market and open the restaurant.
+They develop systems, policies and procedures for daily operations as well as relationships with professional service providers, vendors, lenders and regulatory agencies.
 This is an advanced class.
 Many topics will have been addressed and skills developed in earlier courses.
 This class unifies that knowledge and skill in the formation of a comprehensive restaurant plan.
+Field trips may be required.